-We lost 2 dancers, one of them being our dance captain. in early February.
+We were down 2 dancers, one of them being our dance captain, in early February.
 I was promoted to DC to takeover, which was exciting and another dream of mine, but the timing couldn't have been worse!
 I hadn't been in this position before and was starting mid-contract, so my knowledge of the show and my duties wasn't great.
-I had to catch up with a lot of paperwork, teach 2 new dancers their tracks, deal with COVID, and rush "exit" duties and paperwork all in the 6 weeks we had left.
+I had to catch up with a lot of paperwork, teach 2 new dancers their tracks, deal with COVID, and rush "exit duties" and paperwork all in the 6 weeks we had left.
 I was grateful for the job, but it was difficult!

 We were first told that we wouldn't have guests for a month, beginning March 15th and ending April 15th.
 Then we were told a couple days later that we were going home that next week when our contract was supposed to go until July.
 Then our end date got extended to March 30th, and then to April 5th with every crew member being put in isolation in a guest suite for a week.
 Others were stuck on the ship until much later that spring...

 Though my "dream contract" had quite a few bumps in the road, I am still extremely grateful for getting that opportunity.
-I learned so much in those 6 months, was surrounded by an amazing group of people in our cast and on the ship, and had an absolute blast.
-I would definitely love another go at a Two70 gig as dance captain in the future before I settle into NYC!
+I learned so much in those 6 months, was surrounded by an amazing group of people in our cast and around the ship, and had an absolute blast.

 CHECK OUT SOME YOUTUBE VIDEOS FROM MY CRUISE CONTRACTS BELOW: